php-imagine/Imagine/docs/usage/effects.rst

     $image->save('pink-portrait.png');

 Blur
 ++++++++++++++++

 Blur the image.
 It takes a string argument, which represent the sigma used for Imagick and Gmagick functions (defaults to 1).
-GD has no sigma parameter so just IMG_FILTER_GAUSSIAN_BLUR is applied.

 This feature works well with Imagick and Gmagick drivers.
 GD just applies IMG_FILTER_GAUSSIAN_BLUR and sigma value is not used.